KLCN

 Photograph of KLCN radio station in 1929 from the New York Times.

 KLCN was a radio station airing a classic hits format.
-Formally licensed to Blytheville, Arkansas, broadcasting on 910 kHz AM.
+Formally licensed to Blytheville, Arkansas, broadcasting on 910 AM.
 The station served the areas of Blytheville, Arkansas, Dyersburg, Tennessee, Covington, Tennessee, and Kennett, Missouri, for nearly 90 years.
 In the mid-1930s, among the blues musicians who performed live on the station were Calvin Frazier and James "Peck" Curtis.
 The station was owned by Sudbury Services, Inc.

 Sudbury surrendered the license for KLCN to the Federal Communications Commission (FCC) on April 30, 2018, which subsequently cancelled it on December 31, 2018.